coryo12345/bashio-terminal/README.md

 # Options
 1. Adding the 'user' property to the div will change the default user.
 2. Adding the 'host' property to the div will change the default host.

+# TODO
+1. add options for sizes
+2. add options for colors